Application of new accounting methods

 In addition, an exception has been introduced so that a share-based payment where the entity settles the share-based payment arrangement net is classified as equity-settled in its entirety, provided the share-based payments would have been classified as equity-settled had it not included the net settlement feature.

-Moreover, it has been clarified that where a cash-settled share-based payment changes to an equity-settled share-based payment because of modifications of the terms and conditions, the original liability recognised in respect of the cash-settled share-based payment is derecognised and the equity-settled share-based payment is recognised at the modification date’s to the extent services have been rendered up to the modification date.
+Moreover, it has been clarified that where a cash-settled share-based payment changes to an equity-settled share-based payment because of modifications of the terms and conditions, the original liability recognised in respect of the cash-settled share-based payment is derecognised and the equity-settled share-based payment is recognised at the modification date’s fair value to the extent services have been rendered up to the modification date.
 Any difference between the carrying amount of the liability and the amount recognised in equity is to be recognised in profit or loss immediately.

 These amendments to IFRS 2 apply to financial years beginning on or after 1 January 2018.
 Subject to the respective EU endorsement, METRO AG will apply these regulations for the first time on 1 October 2018.
 These changes will be applied prospectively to any relevant transactions of METRO AG.